White Men Lead, Black Women Help? Benchmarking and Mitigating Language Agency Social Biases in LLMs: Introduction

 \section{Introduction}

-Social biases manifest through different levels of agency in texts describing individuals of different demographic groups, such as race and gender~\cite{grimm2020gender, POLANCOSANTANA20211524, stahl-etal-2022-prefer, wan-etal-2023-kelly}.
-This is often through portraying minority groups---such as Black individuals and women---as being communal (e.g. \textit{``warm''} and \textit{``helpful''}), and dominant social groups---such as White individuals and men---as being agentic (e.g. \textit{``authoritative''} and\textit{``in charge of''} things)~\cite{cugno2020talk,grimm2020gender}.
+Social biases manifest through drastically varying levels of agency in texts describing different demographic groups~\cite{grimm2020gender, POLANCOSANTANA20211524, stahl-etal-2022-prefer, wan-etal-2023-kelly}.
+For instance, bias arises from portraying demographic minority groups---such as Black individuals and women---as being communal (e.g. \textit{``warm''} and \textit{``helpful''}), and dominant social groups---such as White individuals and men---as being agentic (e.g. \textit{``authoritative''} and\textit{``in charge of''} things)~\cite{cugno2020talk,grimm2020gender}.
+However, there lacks a comprehensive benchmark for evaluating such bias in language agency.
+Additionally, previously proposed approaches to measure language agency are mostly limited to string matching and simple sentiment-based approaches, resulting in a lack of accuracy and reliability in agency classification results.
+A qualitative example is provided in Figure \ref{fig:bias_bios}: while differences in language agency are observable in the texts, string matching yields $0$ agentic and $0$ communal words; a sentiment classifier labels both texts as ``positive''.

-To measure agency level in texts, previous works in social science~\citep{doi:10.5330/1096-2409-20.1.102, grimm2020gender,POLANCOSANTANA20211524, park2021multilingual} and NLP~\citep{sap-etal-2017-connotation, ma-etal-2020-powertransformer, park2021multilingual, stahl-etal-2022-prefer} mostly utilized string matching for words in agentic and communal lexicons.
-However, existing tools like string matching and sentiment classifiers often \textbf{fail to capture language agency}.
-Table \ref{classifier-acc} in Appendix \ref{sec:appendix-agency-classifier} shows that string matching and sentiment-based approaches only yield $46.65$ and $52.28$ in agency classification accuracy, respectively.
-Table \ref{bias_bios} provides a qualitative example: while differences in language agency are clearly observable in the texts, string matching yields $0$ agentic and $0$ communal words for both texts; sentiment classifier labels both sentences as ``positive'', failing to identify implicit bias in agency. ~\citet{wan-etal-2023-kelly} utilized a model-based method for measuring agency and related gender biases, but only in the context of reference letters.
-Most aforementioned studies also only focused on single dimensions of biases and single types of text, limiting the scope of analysis.

-Our study refines and extends the model-based approach to capture language agency biases in a broader scope of human-written and LLM-generated texts.
-In addition to studying both \textit{gender} and \textit{racial biases}, we propose to investigate \textit{intersectional biases in language agency}.
-We first contribute a sentence-level \textbf{Language Agency Classification dataset} for training effective agency classifiers.
-Utilizing an agency classifier trained on our dataset, we reveal \textbf{remarkable gender, racial, and intersectional biases in language agency} on $6$ human-written and LLM-synthesized datasets, including biographies, professor reviews, and reference letters.